-• The value of bits 31:0 is 9BH (the IA32_SMM_MONITOR_CTL MSR) and the VM exit will not end in system-management mode (SMM).

-A processor may prevent certain MSRs (based on the value of bits 31:0) from being loaded on VM exits, even if they can normally be written by WRMSR.
-Such model-specific behavior is documented in Appendix B.

-- Bits 63:32 are not all 0. - An attempt to write bits 127:64 to the MSR indexed by bits 31:0 of the entry would cause a general-protection exception if executed via WRMSR with CPL = 0.14
+- The value of bits 31:0 is 9BH (the IA32_SMM_MONITOR_CTL MSR) and the VM exit will not end in system-management mode (SMM). - The value of bits 31:0 indicates an MSR that cannot be loaded on VM exits for model-specific reasons.
+A processor may prevent loading of certain MSRs even if they can normally be written by WRMSR.
+Such model-specific behavior is documented in Appendix B. - Bits 63:32 are not all 0. - An attempt to write bits 127:64 to the MSR indexed by bits 31:0 of the entry would cause a general-protection exception if executed via WRMSR with CPL = 0.
+16